jjo/openstack-python-examples/README.md

 Some simple examples of openstack API usage from python, which mimic their command line equivalents.

+The ``sdk/`` directory contains same examples, but written using OpenstackSDK instead of services own APIs.

 Hopefully to also help with prototyping more interesting OS applications :)

 All these assume you've already loaded your openstack credentials